alpha01/reconquista-timeline/timeline.md

 # Kingdom of Aragon (1035-1165)
 - 1035-1063 Aragon Illegitimate son of Sancho III of Navarra, Ramiro I of Aragon inherits the County of Aragon from his father.
 Ramiro I of Aragon would elevate his realm into a full independent kingdom.
 - 1063-1094 Aragon Sancho I Ramirez becomes King of Aragon
-- 1094-1104 Aragon Pedro I becomes King of Aragon
+- 1094-1104 Aragon Pedro I becomes King of Aragon, after the death of his father Sancho I during the seige of Huesca
 - 1096 Aragon Huesca is captured by Pedro I
 - 1104-1134 Aragon Alfonso I "El Batallador" becomes King of Aragon
 - 1109 Aragon Alfonso I marries widowed queen Urraca of León.
 First attempt to politically unify the Spanish Christian reamls fail due to the "incopatibility" between the pair